pyca/pynacl/docs/password_hashing.rst

-To verify a user-proposed password, the :py:func:`~nacl.pw_hash.scryptsalsa208sha256_verify` function does extract the used salt and scrypt memory and operation count parameters from the modular format string and checks the compliance of the proposed password with the stored hash::
+To verify a user-proposed password, the :py:func:`~nacl.pw_hash.scryptsalsa208sha256_verify` function extracts the used salt and scrypt memory and operation count parameters from the modular format string and checks the compliance of the proposed password with the stored hash::